Exhumation of ashes is the technical name for removing the ashes from the ground.

-What should I do if I want to exhume cremation ashes?
+What do you need to do if you want to exhume cremation ashes?

-On un-concreted ground in England and cemeteries in Wales, you will need to apply for a Ministry of Justice (MoJ) licence.
+- Registered burial on private land, local authority cemetery or natural burial ground – On un-concreted ground in England and cemeteries in Wales, you will need to apply for a Ministry of Justice (MoJ) licence.
 These applications are currently free although fairly detailed.
 You can only apply if you are the next of kin and these will be granted as a matter of course as long as all the paperwork is correct.
-The same rules apply to private run cemeteries (natural burial ground) although due to their nature issues of portability tend not to be an issue.

 The law is Scotland is currently different and you would need to go to a Sheriff’s court to have an exhumation granted, this can be expensive but it is likely that this will change in 2016.